 13+ AND 16 + CANDIDATES

-The essential qualities looked for in prospective Art and Design candidates and their work are an evident enthusiasm for their subject, self-motivation, evidence of sensitivity, sound observational skills and a developed imagination.
+The essential qualities looked for in prospective Art candidates and their work are an evident enthusiasm for their subject, self-motivation, evidence of sensitivity, sound observational skills and a developed imagination.

 Candidates will submit a digital portfolio of their work.